 Individual students have different needs, aspirations, interests and abilities.
 For this reason, there are two different subjects in mathematics, each available at SL and HL These courses are designed for different types of students: those who wish to study mathematics as a subject in its own right or to pursue their interests in areas related to mathematics, and those who wish to gain understanding and competence in how mathematics relates to the real world and to other subjects.
-Each course is designed to meet t
+Each course is designed to meet the needs of a particular group of students.